Lachanophobia: Understanding the Fear of Vegetables

 Ironically, studies indicate that a diet rich in whole grains, fruits, and vegetables can help reduce anxiety.
 Processed foods and excess sugar are known to worsen it.
 Yet, there have been recorded incidences when those enduring lachanophobia have had such horrible panic attacks when near vegetables, they required hospitalization.

 Although these occurrences are atypical, panic attacks from phobias happen more often than you’d expect.
 Phobias, in general, affect 19 million adults in the United States, with women twice as likely to be affected as men.
 Unfortunately, in the case of an individual suffering from lachanophobia, they may become malnourished, which can affect their physical health.
-In an attempt to avoid vegetables to protect their mental health, their overall wellbeing is jeopardized.
-A deficiency in certain vitamins and minerals due to their fear, anxieties, and rejection of vegetables can be extremely unhealthy.
+In an attempt to avoid vegetables to protect their mental health, their overall well-being is jeopardized.
+A deficiency in certain vitamins and minerals due to their fear, anxiety, and rejection of vegetables can be extremely unhealthy.

 Symptoms of Lachanophobia

 Besides extreme malnutrition, those with lachanophobia can experience several other symptoms such as an inability to think logically when at the grocery store or in the presence of vegetables.
-Avoiding vegetables, self-talk to convince themselves that vegetables are not healthy or refusing to acknowledge they exist, are all coping mechanisms for those who have a mental illness.
+Avoiding vegetables, self-talk to convince themselves that vegetables are not healthy, or refusing to acknowledge they exist, are all coping mechanisms for those who have a mental illness.

 Causes of Lachanophobia